danielsaidi/SwiftUIKit/Readmes/Views.md

 ## DismissableView

 This protocol simplifies dismissing SwiftUI screens programatically.
 Just implement this protocol and add a `PresentationMode` binding and you can dismiss a view with the `dismiss` function.

+## LazyNavigationLink

+Lazy navigation links can be used to improve performance, e.g. when you have many of then.
+The destination is wrapped in a `LazyView`, which resolves its body upon presentation.

+## LazyView

+Lazy views can be used to improve performance, since the view body is resolved first when the view is presented.

 ## MultilineTextField